-A/a enable/disable all warnings.

-C/c enable/disable warnings for suspicious comments.

-D/d enable/disable warnings for deprecated features.

-- E/e enable/disable warnings for fragile pattern matchings (matchings that would remain complete if additional constructors are added to a variant type involved). - F/f enable/disable warnings for partially applied functions (i.e. f x; expr where the application f x has a function type). - L/1 enable/disable warnings for labels omitted in application. - M/m enable/disable warnings for overriden methods. - P/p enable/disable warnings for partial matches (missing cases in pattern matchings). - S/s enable/disable warnings for statements that do not have type unit (e.g. expr1; expr2 when expr1 does not have type unit). - U/u enable/disable warnings for unused (redundant) match cases. - V/v enable/disable warnings for hidden instance variables. - Y/y enable/disable warnings for unused variables bound with the let or as keywords and that don't start with an underscore. - Z/z enable/disable warnings for all unused variables that don't start with an underscore.
+- A/a enable/disable all warnings. - C/c enable/disable warnings for suspicious comments. - D/d enable/disable warnings for deprecated features. - E/e enable/disable warnings for fragile pattern matchings (matchings that would remain complete if additional constructors are added to a variant type involved). - F/f enable/disable warnings for partially applied functions (i.e. f x; expr where the application f x has a function type). - L/1 enable/disable warnings for labels omitted in application. - M/m enable/disable warnings for overriden methods. - P/p enable/disable warnings for partial matches (missing cases in pattern matchings). - S/s enable/disable warnings for statements that do not have type unit (e.g. expr1; expr2 when expr1 does not have type unit), and that are not functions (covered by warning F). - U/u enable/disable warnings for unused (redundant) match cases. - V/v enable/disable warnings for hidden instance variables. - Y/y enable/disable warnings for unused variables bound with the let or as keywords and that don't start with an underscore.

-X/x enable/disable all other warnings.
+Z/z enable/disable warnings for all other unused variables that don't start with an underscore.

+X/x enable/disable warnings that don't fit in the above categories.

-The default setting is -w Aelyz (all warnings enabled except fragile matchings, omitted labels, unused variables).
+The default setting is -w Aelz (all warnings enabled except fragile matchings, omitted labels, non-suspicious unused variables).
+Warnings F and S rely on the type system, thus they are not triggered when the type of the statement is unknown.